United States Navy. TBM-3S. Construction number 2689.

 13 June, Friday: We started to search for the crash at daylight but failed to find it where they said it was on the map.
 Returned to Cloverdale at 11 A.M. and met Warden Darrah & three other men who had a new map and a new location for the crash.
 We returned to Richardson’s Gulch and searched till 4 P.M. but still failed to find anything.
 Ranger Welch & Cpl.
 Rippon R.C.M.P. arrived with still another location pin-pointed so the three of us drove to Juniper and a pilot flew Cpl.
 Rippon and I over the scene of the crash and we found it to be on the Little Forks Brook about three miles from where it was supposed to be.
 I returned to Bristol about 9 P.M. and tried to get some sleep.

 14 June, Saturday, Heavy rain all morning, clearing in the afternoon.
 I left Bristol at 5 A.M. with ranger Welch.
 We picked up Cpl.
 Rippon and went to the mouth of the Little Forks Brook where we met about twelve more men, most of which had just come out from Richardson’s Gulch.
 We went to the head of the Little Forks Brook and after many false starts and considerable difficulty we found the crashed plane.
 We put what was left of the pilot in a plastic bag which we carried to the jeep on a stretcher and turned it over to Mortician Lorne Britton at Hartland.
 Arrived home at 5:15 P.M.
 Hard day.

-The following four images of the FIMJ crash site are from the accident report.
+The following four images of the FIMJ crash site are from the summary accident report.